-6.2.3.1 No member of the council shall act, attempt to act, or fail to act in such a way as to promote, in the performance of his or her duties, his or her personal interests, ~~, in an abusive manner, those of any other person.~~
+6.2.3.1 No member of the council shall act, attempt to act, or fail to act in such a way as to promote, in the performance of his or her duties, his or her personal interests, those of any other person.

-6.2.3.2 No member of the council shall use his or her position to influence or attempt to influence the decision of another person in a manner that promotes his or her personal interests, ~~, in an abusive manner, or those of any other person.~~
+6.2.3.2 No member of the council shall use his or her position to influence or attempt to influence the decision of another person in a manner that promotes his or her personal interests or those of any other person.